jpmcWorkers/jpmcWorkers.github.io/docs/enlist.md

 ## Core Beliefs:

-* The only way for us to get *and keep* concessions from management will be collective bargaining and ultimately a union contract.
+* The best way for us to get *and keep* concessions from management will be collective bargaining and ultimately a union contract.
 * It will be a long grind to get there, but we can do it together -- with your help.
+* In the meanwhile, we are growing through a careful process.
+We need to be organized about that process.
 * The Company has a fiduciary duty to fight tooth-and-nail on every front: propaganda, intimidation, tirades, lies, threats -- in rare cases they may even commit violence (and may try to blame it on us).
 * We shall not flag or fail.
 We shall go on to the end, we shall persist in the offices, we shall inform the news media, we shall organize with growing confidence and growing strength in the break rooms and hallways.
   We shall continue our mission, whatever the cost may be.
 We shall discuss in the parking lots, we shall influence the job boards and the streets, we shall advocate on the internet; we shall never surrender!